 Tradescantia virginiana, Virginia spiderwort or dayflower, Zones 4-9.
 This North American native is a great plant for a natural woodland garden in partial shade to sunny locations.
 It grows about18-36” tall with blue-violet flowers.
-Each individual flower lasts for only a day hence the other common name of dayflower, but the plant continues to bloom over a long period from spring to early summer.
+Each individual flower lasts for only a day hence the other common name of dayflower, but the plant continues to bloom over a long period from spring to early summer, though I've found that the species will keep going until frost stops it.
 After blooming, the foliage may decline, and some varieties develop unsightly leaf spotting due to fungal infections.
 Cutting the plants off at the base and discarding the infected leaves can help and will encourage a fresh flush of growth in late summer—and maybe some repeat blooming.
 Many cultivars have been developed including ‘Concord Grape’ with purple flowers; ‘Snowcap’ with white flowers; 'Sweet Kate' (also known as ‘Blue and Gold’) with chartreuse leaves and contrasting purple flowers; and ‘Zwanenburg Blue’ with purple-blue flowers.
 The Chicago Botanic Garden did a study of T. virginiana cultivars to discover which ones were the most susceptible to leaf spotting and they found that those with moderate susceptibility include ‘Blue and Gold’ (‘Sweet Kate’), ‘Innocence,’ and ‘Snowcap.’
 Some with low susceptibility include ‘Angel Eyes,’ ‘Concord Grape,’ ‘Purple Profusion,’ ‘Therese,’ and ‘Zwanenburg Blue.’
 ‘Little Doll’’Sylvana,’ and ‘White Doll’ were said to have severe susceptibility.

 Veronica umbrosa, speedwell